NBA Rumors: Blazers Could Trade Evan Turner And 1st-Round Pick For Jimmy Butler, ‘Bleacher Report’ Suggests

 — LeBron Wire (@LeBron_Wire) August 24, 2018

 The potential acquisition of Jimmy Butler will undeniably make the Trail Blazers a more competitive team in the 2018-19 NBA season.
 He will not only give the Trail Blazers a reliable scoring option, but he will also boost their performance on the defensive end of the floor.
-In 59 games he played last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field and 35 percent from beyond the arc.
+In the 59 games he played last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field, and 35 percent from beyond the arc.
 The core of Butler, Damian Lillard, and C.J.
 McCollum will give a huge headache to any teams in the Western Conference.

-If the Timberwolves will not get a commitment that Jimmy Butler intends to stay beyond the 2018-19 NBA season, trading him now will be their best option than losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.
+If the Timberwolves can not get a commitment that Jimmy Butler intends to stay beyond the 2018-19 NBA season, trading him now will be their best option, rather than losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.
 However, it remains questionable if the package consisting of Evan Turner and a future first-round pick can convince the Timberwolves to send Butler to Portland.